EDA-Gurgl/gurgl/Basket_Spec.md

 4. It should remove a product from shopping cart.
 The product count of the cart should be 0.

+5. CartList should render a list of products from state.

 Product Page - add to basket button